 - a No Action Notice.

-A Civil Penalty Notice will be issued when the Home Office believe an employer is liable for a civil penalty for employing one or more individuals who do not have the right to work in the UK or who are working in breach of their conditions of stay.
+A Civil Penalty Notice will be issued when the Home Office believes an employer is liable for a civil penalty for employing one or more individuals who do not have the right to work in the UK or who are working in breach of their conditions of stay.
 The Civil Penalty Notice will outline how much the employer must pay and the date by which it must be paid along with how they can object to the Civil Penalty Notice.